nsarno/generator-react-rocket/README.md

 ## Future improvements

-- Add a gulp task to run tests with Karma (or something similar)
 - More sub-generators for commonly created files
 - Remove npm dependencies and use bower components instead
+- Create a gulp task to run tests

 ## See also